WITCH HUNT

 I wish I could have seen Witch Hunt in high school when I was first learning about the Salem Witch Trials, but I am thrilled to encounter it now.
 Feminist reconsidering of history at its best, the play centers on Tituba, the enslaved indigenous American woman who was the first accused of witchcraft in 1692.
 Tender scenes of Tituba telling stories to her master’s children are contrasted with fierce persecution by her own community.
 Witch Hunt is theatrical, lyrical, and provides delicious roles for a diverse cast.

-• Erin Merritt: WITCH HUNT
+• Sarah Tuft: WITCH HUNT

 Character Information